 |Precision: TP/(TP+FP)||Negative Predictive Value:

 Cross-validation is a statistical method to test the performance of a machine learning model on a new dataset.
-There are many methods to perform cross-validation like the hold-out method, k-fold cross-validation, leave-p-out cross-validation, etc.
+There are many methods to perform cross-validation like the hold-out method, k-fold cross-validation, and leave-p-out cross-validation.

-We have seen that to solve a problem using data science successfully, many steps are required.
 Each stage of the data science lifecycle is essential and makes the overall procedure much more comfortable and predictable.
-Read what is Data Science and check out the Data Science Roadmap to start your data science journey today!